 Another possibilities of accommodation you find sure in the town Sulden.
 There are many hotels, pensions and guest houses of different classes, partially with camping sites.
 They are to find here:

-The best season is July to September.
+The best season is from June to September.
 Fresh snow and bad weather conditions are possible in high summer also.
 In early summer there is often snow in higher parts of Zay valley.

 The actual weather conditions could be proofed here: